-If set to Auto enabled: The ASIO clock will be generated by the Hapi which will
+If set to Auto enabled: The ASIO clock will be generated by the Hapi which will be PTP Master.

 If Auto is disabled: The ASIO clock will always be generated by this Hapi.
 Note: Do not disable unless you are sure that no Hapi will be PTP Master.